MindfulMinun/benjic.xyz--legacy/index.md

     <figcaption id="pfp-caption">This is what I look like.</figcaption>
 </figure>

 In my free time, I like to code and play the piano.
 I code in HTML, SCSS, and CoffeeScript.

-In my free time, I like to code and play the piano.
 I speak both English and Spanish fluently.

 <figure id="piano" class="large">
     <div class="media-box">